Lichtso/DOS-Emulator/README.md

 ### Keyboard-Mapping-Tool
 ![Keyboard-Mapping-Tool](https://raw.githubusercontent.com/Lichtso/DOS-Emulator/gallery/keyboard-mapping-tool.png)
 Type in the CLI to control the keybinding process and type in the video window to register a scancode at the selection.
+The tool will automatically advance the selection to the next entry so you can continuously type in the keys it highlights.
+Note: The terminal needs to be at least 147 characters wide to correctly display the tool.
 * Escape: Leave the keyboard-mapping-tool
 * Arrows: Navigate / select
-* Backspace: Unregister selected entry
+* Backspace: Unregister the selected entry

 ## Supported Software